johnwcowan/r7rs-work/TerminalsCowan.md

 ## Introduction

-Terminals used to be physical devices but now most of them are emulators, blah blah.
 For the purposes of this application, a terminal might be a physical terminal, an X textual window, a Windows console, or even an HTML multi-line field.